Torm Sees Second Quarter Profits Rise

 Torm ship docked at Ghent, Belgium.
 Image Credit / S&B.

-Tanker operator Torm has posted strong pre-tax second quarter profits on that back of buoyant export demand and demand for floating storage.
+Tanker operator Torm has posted strong pre-tax second quarter profits on the back of buoyant export demand and demand for floating storage.

 Profits came in at $71 million compared to $5m in the same period a year ago and were, in part, boosted by vessel sales.